origoss-labs/charts/charts/corteza/README.md

 > **IMPORTANT**
 >
 > The Postgres Operator deploys the PostgreSQL database using a Custom Resource Definition.
-When installing the chart for the first time, disable each component in the `values.yaml` except `postgresoperator`.
-As the operator spins up, it creates the necessary CRDs, allowing the deployment of the rest of the components.
-After enabling the components in the values file, run `helm install` again.
+When installing the chart for the first time, disable the `postgresql` component in the `values.yaml`.
+As the operator spins up, it creates the necessary CRDs, allowing the deployment of the PostgreSQL database.
+After enabling the database in the values file, run `helm upgrade`.

 ```yaml
 postgresql: